THS-International/website/src/markdown-pages/faq.md

 categories:
   - category: General Topics about the THS International Reception
     questions:
-      - description: We use our own sign up system!
+      - description: >-
+          We use our own sign up system, built by our own IT team of student volunteers, where students can sign up for events.
+The link to the sign up system will be sent via email.
         title: How do I sign up for the events?
       - description: >-
-          We are responsible for new to KTH masters, exchange, and international bachelor's students.
-We cannot accomodate more people due to space and budget.
-That inclues guests of those who are eligible to participate, such as significant others, friends, or parents.
+          We are responsible for new KTH masters and exchange students.
+We cannot accommodate more people due to space and budget.
+That includes guests of those who are eligible to participate, such as significant others, friends, or parents.

           Please note, you **do not** need to be a THS member to attend our